amylmiller7/XML/README_XML.md

 5. Copy the URL that RawGit generates under **Use this URL in production** into your browser.

 Conversely, to run the project locally, download all files and then click the xml file.
+As of 12/2018, only Firefox renders local XML files.